Tribals, Dikus and The Vision of a Golden Age history class 8 : Cbse board Class 8 History Chapter 4 : ncert solutions for class 8

 INTRODUCTION

 India displays a very high degree of social and ethnic diversity.
-The population of India subsumes within it a multitude of caste and tribal groups representing different stages in the social evolution of the human kind.
-According to the census of 2001, 84.3 million population 18.2% of the total population of the country) was registered as Scheduled Tribe.
-It is to be noted that nearly one-third of the tribal population of the country is concentrated in 15 districts of Jharkhand, Odisha, Chhattisgarh, Madhya Pradesh, Gujarat, Maharashtra and Rajasthan states.
-The largest tribal group belongs to the Gonds (7.4million), followed by Bhils (7.3 million) Santhals (4.2 million), Mizos (2.0 million) Oraons, etc.
+The population of India subsumes within it a multitude of caste and tribal groups representing different stages in the social evolution of humankind.
+According to the census of 2001, 84.3 million population 18.2% of the total population of the country) was registered as a Scheduled Tribe.
+It is to be noted that nearly one-third of the tribal population of the country is concentrated in 15 districts of Jharkhand, Odisha, Chhattisgarh, Madhya Pradesh, Gujarat, Maharashtra, and Rajasthan states.
+The largest tribal group belongs to the Gonds (7.4 million), followed by Bhils (7.3 million) Santhals (4.2 million), Mizos (2.0 million) Oraons, etc.

 TRIBAL SOCIETY AND ECONOMY

-When British East India Company came to India, their prime concern was villages and towns.
-However, adivasis formed the poorest of the poor part of the society, but with the expansion, the landless tribals were forced to become labourers at very low wages.
+When the British East India Company came to India, their prime concern was villages and towns.
+However, Adivasis formed the poorest of the poor part of the society, but with the expansion, the landless tribals were forced to become laborers at very low wages.
 British grew cash crops on the land earlier cultivated by the tribals.
-Many of them became labourers on their own land.
-They were further exploited by by crafty and dishonest moneylenders.
-But the British were not at all concerned with the problems of tribals.
+Many of them became laborers on their own land.
+They were further exploited by crafty and dishonest moneylenders.
+However, the British were not at all concerned with the problems of tribals.

 Moneylenders, who were mostly Indians, were the chief agents through which the indigenous groups and tribals were brought within the influence and control of the colonial economy.